-All innovation projects are delivered as part of the Future Networks Programme.
-The Programme is the delivery mechanism for the Innovation Strategy detailing ongoing and new projects.
+All innovation projects are delivered as part of the Innovation Programme.
+The programme is the delivery mechanism for the Innovation Strategy detailing ongoing and new projects.

 All business innovation projects are delivered from the area of the business that has the specific expertise to be able to develop the idea.

 On an individual basis, projects are approved in line with our financial approvals process.
 All projects and works are subject to the same controls and authorisations as other engineering projects in the business.
-NIA projects are subject to project level approval by the Future Networks Manager.
-Projects registered in NIC are subject to project level authorisation by the Operations Director.
+NIA projects are subject to project level approval by the Electricity System Manager or Operations Director, depending on budget.
+Projects registered in NIC are subject to project level authorisation by the by Operations Director.